sphinx-doc/sphinx/Doc-26/library/email.parser.rst

    The optional *strict* flag is ignored.

    .. deprecated:: 2.4
-      Because the :class:`Parser` class is a backward compatible API wrapper around the new-in-Python 2.4 :class:`FeedParser`, *all* parsing is effectively non- strict.
+      Because the :class:`Parser` class is a backward compatible API wrapper around the new-in-Python 2.4 :class:`FeedParser`, *all* parsing is effectively non-strict.
 You should simply stop passing a *strict* flag to the :class:`Parser` constructor.

    .. versionchanged:: 2.2.2
       The *strict* flag was added.